Onboarding - Benefits Enrollment

 Loyola University Chicago offers you three medical plan options through Blue Cross Blue Shield, and prescription drug coverage through CVS Caremark.
 You have a choice of dental coverage through the Delta Dental PPO, as well as Guardian/First Commonwealth DMO (in Chicagoland/Northwest Indiana only).
 Loyola also offers vision plan coverage through VSP.

-- After 60 days of employment, benefit-eligible employees hired before September 1, 2018 will receive University contributions of 5% of their salary each pay period to the DCRP.
-Employees can also receive additional matching contributions (up to a maximum of 5% of salary) each pay period from the University.
+- Benefit-eligible employees receive University contributions of 5% of their salary after the first anniversary of employment.
+Employees can also receive additional matching contributions (up to a maximum of 5% of salary) from the University each pay period after the first anniversary of employment.

-- Employees hired before September 1, 2018 are immediately vested in the University’s contributions.
-Employees hired on or after September 1, 2018 will be 50% vested in any contributions from the University between the first and second anniversary of employment with Loyola.
-Employees will then become 100% vested in these contributions at the completion of their second work anniversary.
+- Benefit-eligible employees are 50% vested in any contributions from the University between the first and second anniversary of employment with Loyola.
+Employees will then become 100% vested in these contributions at the completion of their second anniversary of employment.

 - LEARN MORE ABOUT THE PLAN HERE